A Circuit Consists Of Two Capacitors And An Inductor

 Damping: Taming the Oscillations

 In real-world circuits, energy is inevitably lost due to resistance in the components and wiring.
-This energy loss leads to damping, which reduces the amplitude of the oscillations over time.
+On top of that, this energy loss leads to damping, which reduces the amplitude of the oscillations over time.
 The rate of damping is determined by the circuit's resistance.

 Types of Damping